 I’m obviously engaging in speculation here.
 But I’m trying to keep it based on what we know from the Biblical records and promises.
 The Bible envisions the whole creation being made new—even a new heaven as well as a new earth.
 If Isaiah envisions the lion and the lamb lying down peaceably together in God’s kingdom, why should not the abortioner and the aborted, the executioner and the executed, the murderer and the victim, be at peace with each other?
 You can let your imagination go on from there.
 The hostilities and alienation of this world cannot be carried into the life of the world to come and expect that the new creation will be a peaceable kingdom.
 Either some people have to be excluded from it or reconciliation must be a final reality.

-I will not venture beyond this point because it would get us into the hoary realms of hell, purgatory, or universal salvation.
+I will not venture beyond this point because it would get us into the hoary realms of hell, purgatory, and universal salvation.
 But we aren’t really moving beyond the question of personal identity in the resurrection.
 In fact, we can’t deal with the individual in isolation from the universal—not in God’s kingdom.

 An individual self is a good thing.
 That’s why resurrection of the body is promised.
 But the individual self cannot function in the afterlife any more than in this life in isolation from others.
 So I dare say that what our risen bodies will bear will depend on what others need to see in us, just as Jesus’ failed disciples needed to see him as their crucified Savior who still bore in his risen body the marks of his crucifixion.
 By this logic, consider that your tattoos, if you have any, may be a part of your risen body—not because you like them but because others need to see them to continue their relationship with you.